Alex Simmons

-Alexandria Patrice Simmons (née Fuller; born July 7, 1986) is an American basketball coach and former player who is currently the head women's basketball coach at Gardner–Webb University.
+Alexandria Patrice Simmons (née Fuller; born July 7, 1986) is an American basketball coach and former player who is currently the head women's basketball coach at the University of Memphis.
+From 2018 to 2023, she coached at Gardner–Webb University.

 Playing career

 Simmons played college basketball at Tennessee from 2004 to 2009, where she won two NCAA championships as a player.